digital-asset/daml/docs/source/daml-finance/architecture.rst

 considered one-time actions.

 The image below depicts the dependency graph of an example customer application using Daml Finance.
-Examples showcasing this pattern can be found in the `Tutorials <./Tutorials/>`__ folder.
+The :doc:`Getting Started <getting-started/getting-started>` example showcases this dependency pattern.

 .. image:: images/customer_integration_example.png